 Swat, splat, bang.
-These are common sounds at my house.
-The reason for these sounds is mosquitos are invading us.
-I don’t recall them ever being this bad!
-Strong storms accompanied by heavy rain, and warm temperatures in Wisconsin at the end of August have caused the mosquito population to explode!
+These are common sounds during the summer.
+The reason for these sounds is its likely mosquitos are invading us.
+Strong storms accompanied by heavy rain, and warm temperatures can cause the mosquito population to explode!

-Recently, the City of Milwaukee Health Department confirmed the first likely case of West Nile virus this year.
+Each summer your city might announce a confirmed case of the West Nile virus.
 Symptoms of the virus can begin three to fifteen days after being bitten by an infected mosquito.

 West Nile virus common symptoms

 - Joint pain

 Currently, there’s no cure for West Nile virus, only treatment for symptoms.
 If you think you’re infected with the virus, contact your healthcare provider immediately.

 There are still plenty of nice days to enjoy.
 Here are some reminders on how to protect your family from these annoying insects throughout the fall season.

 1. Limit outdoor activity.
 Mosquitos are most active at dusk and dawn.